renanss/nestjs-rate-limiter-challenge/README.md

 ```

 # Endpoints & Description
-These are simple endpoints to test the rate-limiting.
+These are simple endpoints to test the rate-limiting.<br>
 Weight is the increment of the rate-limit counter for each request made to the endpoint.
-So, if the rate-limit is set to 100, and the weight of the endpoint is 5, the user will be able to make 20 requests to that endpoint before the rate-limit is reached.
+So, if the rate-limit is set to 100, and the weight of the endpoint is 5, the user will be able to make 20 requests using his/her ip or token before the rate-limit is reached.
 This is was done due to the requirements of the code-challenge I've received.

 ## Public Endpoints